Biography

 -

-Chi – The Original Recordings (ambient) by Astral Industries (UK),
+Chi – The Original Recordings (ambient / reissue) by Astral Industries (UK),

 -

-Things Popping Up From the Past (early works) by Bureau B / Tapete Records (DE),
+Things Popping Up From the Past (early works / reissue) by Bureau B / Tapete Records (DE),

 -

-Trespassing (2LP vinyl; a reissue of his first LP Marilli from 1983 and a partly new compilation) by Séance Centre (CA).
+Trespassing (2LP vinyl; a reissue of his first LP Marilli, and a partly new compilation) by Séance Centre (CA).

 In 2018, Steamin' Soundworks reissued VoizNoiz part 1 as a 2LP vinyl album, including a new exclusive remix by Michel Banabila & Oene van Geel.
-In 2019 Banabila self-released Uprooted, new work with contributions by Peter Hollo (cello), Gareth Davis (bass clarinet), Oene van Geel (viola & stroh violin), Gulli Gudmundsson (bass & ebow), Alex Haas (synth & electronics), and Stijn Hüwels (guitar & electronics).
+In 2019 Banabila self-released Uprooted, new work with contributions by Peter Hollo (cello), Gareth Davis (bass clarinet), Oene van Geel (viola & stroh violin), Gulli Gudmundsson (bass & ebow), Alex Haas (synth & electronics), and Stijn Hüwels (guitar & electronics) on a limited edition CD. ('a balanced syncretism of musical strategies and forms that becomes more rewarding and provocative with each listen' - Nick Ostrum / The Squids Ear).
 With Alex Haas he recorded The Woods, featuring Bill Laswell.
 Michel Banabila also performed on Sun Comes Out from Lithium (Sonicontinuum / 2020) by Alex Haas.

 Other projects

 Besides making albums, Banabila works with theater, dance and visual art on more conceptual artistic projects.
 Banabila worked on various films, videos and video installations with video artists Geert Mul, Olga Mink, Nan Wang, and photographer Gerco de Ruijter.
-With Geert Mul he had an audiovisual live set; Big Data Poetry, which they performed in venues like The Barbican (London) during the Logan Symposium 2014, Yukunkun (Beirut) with vocalist Anas Maghrebi during the Global Week For Syria 2015, and TENT (Rotterdam) during Sound Spectrums 2012.
+With Geert Mul he had an audiovisual live set; Big Data Poetry, which they performed in venues like The Barbican (London) during the Logan Symposium 2014, and TENT (Rotterdam) during Sound Spectrums 2012.

 With Olga Mink he performed at the LUX Festival (Sevilla), the VAD Festival (Girona) and the State Of The Image Festival (Arnhem) in 2006.
 For Gerco de Ruijter he did sound design for several stop-motion animations and video installations, like the critically acclaimed Crops, shown in the Hirshhorn Museum (including a live performance by Banabila - Washington DC, 2013) and Ringdijk at Panorama Mesdag (The Hague / 2016).
 Nan Wang's video for Banabila's A Sense Of Place (with Oene van Geel) was shown at NFF (Netherlands Film Festival).
 And in 2019 Banabila scored Nan Wang's Pareidolia, that was shown in 2019 at IFFR (International Film Festival Rotterdam).